Agenda

 - The key findings and recommendations from techUK’s Robotics & Automation sprint campaign and report (launching today)

-- Which technologies are advancing or converging to set the scene for the mass deployment of robots, smart machines and autonomous systems?
+- Which technologies are advancing or converging to set the scene for the mass deployment of robots, smart machines and autonomous systems over the coming decade?

 - Real-world use cases: where is deployment already happening and how does it look?